 **Helpful tips and common mistakes

-This soup originally came together because I was on a mission to clear out my fridge.
+This curried chicken, corn, and rice chowder originally came together because I was on a mission to clear out my fridge.
 Left with 5 ears of corn and leftover chicken, I decided to put together this soup.

-Add the remaining ingredients including the corn, rice, curry powder and stock.
+Add the remaining ingredients including the corn, rice, curry powder, and stock.
 If you’re using fresh chicken rather than already cooked chicken, start by sauteing the chicken.
-Remove from pan and set aside while you sweat the mirepoix.
-Follow the recipe, adding the chicken backk in once the rice has cooked.
+Remove from the pan and set aside while you sweat the mirepoix.
+Follow the recipe, adding the chicken back in once the rice has cooked.

 Sprinkle chopped cilantro and there you have it!
 This chowder comes together easily and quickly but produces great flavor.
 If you have leftovers, you may have to add water when reheating since the rice does absorb much of the liquid.
 Enjoy with warm naan and get ready for seconds!